 We are actively engaged in research involving persons with multiple sclerosis and other neurological diseases.

-Stay up to date on the research we are conducting to advance our understanding of the links between exercise, physical activity and multiple sclerosis.
+Stay up-to-date on the research we are conducting to advance our understanding of the links between exercise, physical activity and multiple sclerosis.

 If you are interested in learning more about our research goals, methodology or our preliminary findings, contact us!
 There are many ways that you can support our mission of advancing research on physical activity in MS and beyond.